influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 # workflow.v1alpha1.clusterWorkflowTemplate

-ClusterWorkflowTemplate is the definition of a workflow template resource in cluster scope
+"ClusterWorkflowTemplate is the definition of a workflow template resource in cluster scope"

 ## Index